-COE 202-Cooperative Education IV3 Credits A sequence of experiential learning that takes place in real employment situations.
+COE 202-Cooperative Education IV......3 Credits A sequence of experiential learning that takes place in real employment situations.
 The student must be approved by the Placement Coordinator, the academic division of the student's major or area that is being explored, and the employer for full-time or part-time paid employment in industry, business or government.
-A minimum of ten (10) hours of actual work experience per week throughout the appropriate semester is required to receive credit.
+A minimum of ten (10) hours of actual work experience per week throughout the semester is required to receive credit.
 The work experience will be jointly evaluated by the Placement Coordinator and the employer.
-For further information contact the Placement Coordinator in the Counseling and Career Resource Center, or visit the Roane State homepage at RSCC.CC.TN.US
+For further information contact the Placement Coordinator at 865-882-4695.